HomeBlogBlogChandelier Height Above Dining Table: 30–36 Inch Rule

 Centering and sizing tips that affect hanging height

 Always center the chandelier over the table (not the room), then check how it reads from standing and seated positions.
 A larger chandelier may look better a touch higher to avoid crowding, while a smaller fixture may need to hang a bit lower so it doesn’t feel lost above the table.
 Dimming capability also matters: a properly hung chandelier paired with a dimmer lets you fine-tune brightness for everyday meals and special occasions.
+Consider how the chandelier’s light output will affect the dining experience, especially during evening meals.

 For more detailed examples, ceiling-height adjustments, and sizing guidance, visit the full guide here: https://gskbuy.com/how-low-should-a-chandelier-hang-above-a-dining-table/.